iAbhishek91/aws-as-code/docs/EC2.md

 - AMI don't contain the kernel of the OS.
 The kernel is loaded from an **Amazon Kernel Image (AKI)**.

-- There are mainly **three sources of AMI**
-  - AMI provided by AWS, by AWS user community.
-  - AMI from AWS marketplace.
-  _ User own AMI.

 - Every AMI comes with a user from which you can ssh The appropriate user names are as follows:
   - For Amazon Linux 2 or the Amazon Linux AMI, the user name is ec2-user. (sudo su for root access)